juiceboxh3ro/node-api-challenge/server/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  routing and middleware

 - [ ] Describe Middleware?

+	middleware is what happens in-between when a request comes in and when the response goes out. with middleware we can achieve things such as authentication, validation, or logging, as well as provide modularity to our code.

 - [ ] Describe a Resource?

+  a resource is what our endpoints are returning

 - [ ] What can the API return to help clients know if a request was successful?

+  the API can return status codes in the 200 range, new HTML, and/or messages that we set

 - [ ] How can we partition our application into sub-applications?

+  we can separate our endpoints into their own files, potentially in separate folders, and then import (require) them in a common server.js file

 ## Minimum Viable Product